-After IV, endovascular intervention or no specific treatment consider the following initial admission orders:
+After IV thrombolytic administration, endovascular intervention, or no specific treatment, consider the following initial admission orders:

-- Neuro check every 15 min for 2 hours, then every 30 minutes for 6 hours, then hourly - Oxygenation to keep O2 sat > 94% - Blood pressure (BP) check every 15 min for 2 hours, then every 30 minutes for 6 hours, then every hour for 16 hours - After IV thrombolysis maintain BP <180/105 mmHg (note: this is lower than pretreatment values); if no thrombolysis given, keep BP < 220/120 mmHg - Bedside swallow test is quickly performed by giving 30 ml water by mouth.
-Dysphagia screening should be performed before administering anything else orally.
-Certain stroke patients are at high risk of aspirating.
-If the patient coughs or chokes during the bedside swallow test, then they should remain NPO until additional formal testing can be performed - Keep glucose 140-180 mg/dl, consider insulin drip if blood glucose is persistently > 200 mg /dl. - IVF (normal saline) at 1.5 ml/kg/hour to keep euvolemia - Monitor for A-fib for at least 72 hours after admission - Monitor for and prevent fever.
-Fever is detrimental to already injured brain.
-Treat fever sources with antibiotics or therapies while preventing fever with antipyretics.
-Rectal or IV acetaminophen or IV ketorolac will help control fever.
-Therapeutic hypothermia has not been proven effective to improve clinical outcome after acute stroke. - Avoid indwelling urinary catheter to avoid nosocomial infection - For large cerebral infarctions, it may be prudent to keep the head of bed elevated 30 degrees to help reduce edema.
-Decompressive surgery (including prophylactically) is recommended in some patients with malignant edema who have/to prevent sudden deterioration due to herniation from this massive swelling.
+- Neuro checks every 15 minutes for 2 hours, then every 30 minutes for 6 hours, then hourly - Supplemental oxygenation if needed to keep O2 sat > 94% - Blood pressure (BP) checks every 15 minutes for 2 hours, then every 30 minutes for 6 hours, then every hour for 16 hours - After IV thrombolytic administration, maintain BP < 180/105 mmHg (note: this is lower than pretreatment values); if no thrombolytic is given, keep BP < 220/120 mmHg - Bedside swallow test is quickly performed by giving 30 ml water by mouth.
+Dysphagia screening should be performed before administering anything else by mouth.
+Certain stroke patients are at high risk of aspiration.
+If the patient coughs or chokes during the bedside swallow test, then they should remain NPO until additional formal testing can be performed - Keep glucose at 140-180 mg/dl and consider insulin drip if blood glucose is persistently > 200 mg/dl - IVF (normal saline) at 1.5 ml/kg/hour to maintain euvolemia - Monitor for atrial fibrillation for at least 72 hours after admission - Monitor for and prevent fever.
+Fever is detrimental to an already-injured brain.
+Treat fever sources with antibiotics when indicated and prevent fever with antipyretics.
+Rectal or IV acetaminophen will help control fever.
+Therapeutic hypothermia has not been proven effective to improve clinical outcomes after acute stroke - Avoid indwelling urinary catheter to avoid nosocomial infection - For large cerebral infarctions, it may be prudent to keep the head of bed elevated at 30 degrees to help reduce edema.
+Decompressive surgery (including prophylactically) is recommended in some patients with malignant edema who develop sudden clinical deterioration due to herniation from massive swelling

-If thrombolysis was administered:
+If thrombolytics are administered:

-Avoid inserting urinary catheter, nasogastric tubes (NGT), intra-arterial (IA) catheters.
-If absolutely needed avoid insertion of urinary catheter during thrombolysis infusion and at least 4 hours afterward.
+Avoid inserting urinary catheter, nasogastric tubes (NGT), and intra-arterial (IA) catheters.
+When possible, avoid insertion of urinary catheters during thrombolytic infusion and for at least 4 hours afterward.
 NGT and IV catheters should be avoided for 24 hours.
-Do not give anticoagulant/antiplatelet therapy for 24 hours; repeat head CT or MRI at 24 hours before starting anticoagulant/antiplatelet medications
+Do not give anticoagulant/antiplatelet therapy for 24 hours; repeat head CT or MRI at 24 hours before starting anticoagulant/antiplatelet medication

-Watch for complications of tPA, including
+Watch for complications of IV thrombolytics, including

 - Angioedema with potential for airway obstruction.
-Most will treat just as an allergic reaction with - H-1 blockers, e.g., diphenhydramine 50 mg IV

-- H-2 blockers, e.g. ranitidine 50 mg IV, and - Steroids, e.g. methylprednisolone 125 mg IV - Epinephrine 0.3 mg subcutaneously or via nebulizer - Icatibant (bradykinin antagonist) 30 mg subcutaneous in abdominal wall, repeat in 6 hours, and maximum of 90 mg in 24 hours - FFP (contains C1 esterase inhibitor) may be required as targeted therapy for hereditary angioedema and ACEI-related angioedema. - Consider early/rapid intubation if there are early signs of airway compromise.
-It is typically not necessary if there is only isolated lip or tip of tongue swelling. - Hemorrhage stop tPA - Sudden deterioration in mental status see below - Severe hypertension or hypotension may be signs of ICH or systemic hemorrhage
+Most will treat as an allergic reaction with: - H-1 blockers, e.g., diphenhydramine 50 mg IV - o H-2 blockers, e.g., famotidine 20 mg IV or ranitidine 50 mg IV, and - Steroids, e.g., methylprednisolone 125 mg IV - If angioedema fails to improve, epinephrine at 0.3 or 0.5 mg intramuscularly (0.5 mg is preferred in patients weighing > 50 kg, unless rapidly deteriorating; may use 0.3 mg via autoinjector if it is the only option available) - Icatibant (bradykinin antagonist) 30 mg subcutaneous injection into abdominal wall, repeat in 6 hours, with maximum of 90 mg in 24 hours - FFP (contains C1 esterase inhibitor) may be required as targeted therapy for hereditary angioedema and ACEI-related angioedema - Consider early/rapid intubation if there are early signs of airway compromise.
+It is typically not necessary if there is only isolated lip or tip-of-tongue swelling - Hemorrhage stop IV thrombolytic (if IV alteplase is given) - Sudden deterioration in mental status see below - Severe hypertension or hypotension may be signs of ICH or systemic hemorrhage